stab3l-admin/stab3l-docs/content/docs/marketplace-guide.md

 ## Futures Market

-The futures market allows for trading contracts that represent future delivery of CU tokens.
+The futures market allows for trading contracts that represent future delivery of compute resources via sSTB tokens.

 ### How Futures Work in STAB3L

 1. **Contract Creation**: A seller creates a futures contract specifying:
-   - CU token type
-   - Amount of CU tokens
+   - Amount of sSTB tokens
    - Delivery date
    - Price per token

 2. **Contract Purchase**: A buyer purchases the futures contract, paying a margin (typically 10-20% of the contract value)

 3. **Settlement**:
-   - **Physical Settlement**: On the delivery date, the seller delivers the CU tokens and the buyer pays the remaining amount
+   - **Physical Settlement**: On the delivery date, the seller delivers the sSTB tokens and the buyer pays the remaining amount
    - **Cash Settlement**: The difference between the contract price and the market price is settled in cash

 {% hint style="warning" %}